Getting around London with a challenge

 Riding a bike in London

-It was generally easy to navigate the city and to use the system.
+It was generally easy to navigate the city and use the system.
 Parking was a little bit less “competitive” than what I experienced in Paris (maybe it was because I was there on a really hot day when the heat waves come at over 35 Degree Celcius), but there were enough empty docks for parking.

-One thing that makes riding a bike more challenging in London is that the traffic in the city (especially the key areas like Oxford Street, Picadilly Circus, Knightsbridge) is quite hectic, and having double-decker buses roaring on the side doesn’t make it any less thrilling.
-Besides, locals like riding bikes (students, housewives, or even bankers in a suit), and so they can go really fast as they are extremely familiarized with their route.
+One thing that makes riding a bike more challenging in London is that the traffic in the city (especially the key areas like Oxford Street, Picadilly Circus, and Knightsbridge) is quite hectic, and having double-decker buses roaring on the side doesn’t make it any less thrilling.
+Besides, locals like riding bikes (students, housewives, or even bankers in a suit), so they can go really fast as they are extremely familiarized with their route.

 Checkpoint 1: Hyde Park

-The night before we went to see Les Misérables at the Queen’s theater, had some local Chinese food at Leicester Square, and walked through the Piccadilly Circus.
+The night before we went to see Les Misérables at the Queen’s theater, had some local Chinese food at Leicester Square and walked through the Piccadilly Circus.

 The next morning, we began our day at Paddington, where we were staying, and luckily, it was yet another hot day in summer and the temperature jumped up to 34 degrees!
 I was inspired by some cycling tours for the route.
 In fact, I took reference from the map of “Thames Cultural Cycling Tour” and then customized :P. I got the map online from a bicycle rental company and it has 50 ‘points of interest on a 5-hour cycling tour starting from Gabriel’s Wharf in the West End to Greenwich.

 Hyde Park is for sure one of the most important urban parks in London and there is no better place to start the day trip here.
-If you look forward t plan and do something in the park, check out Urban Parks in the World That Is best for a Weekend Picnic, I shared more information about what to see and do there.
+If you look forward t plan and doing something in the park, check out Urban Parks in the World That Is best for a Weekend Picnic, I shared more information about what to see and do there.

 Checkpoint 2: Victoria and Albert Museum

 The cultural route covers a lot of famous places like the Tate Modern, Saint Paul’s Cathedral, Tower of London, Tower Bridge, City Hall, HMS Belfast, Global Wharf, Greenwich, and Canary Wharf… basically, bikers could complete the route in a few hours if they just briefly stop at each spot but that was not my intention.
 Seeing some of these places could take a long time and it’s easily become a 4-5 day thing.
-First, we took our bicycle and then when went through the West Carriage Drive in Hyde Park, and took a stop at our first “checkpoint” of the day, V&A.
+First, we took our bicycles and then when went through the West Carriage Drive in Hyde Park, and took a stop at our first “checkpoint” of the day, V&A.

 As it’s the first time my friend visiting London and I would like to make sure he had (and he wanted to) experience with at least one of London’s art museums.
 British Museum, National Gallery, and Tate Modern… to name a few!
 Another amazing thing about London’s museums is that many of them are free.
 I remembered that I spent a lot of time in the British Museum back in the days and it could be a bit overwhelming and crowded; Same for the National Gallery (and I put it as one of my favorite in the world!).
 Tate Modern, I love, but I thought it is not as “classic” as other fellow museums for a “first-timer”… anyway, I reckoned that V&A would be a better choice for my friend as he only had like an hour or so for this gallery.
 Don’t get me wrong, it didn’t get any easier for him because V&A was huge.
 As much as I want to see Alexander McQueen’s exhibition again (and without surprise, there was a long queue), I went back to the 50 galleries and re-visited some of the most amazing artworks in history.